Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 • Cover all the issues related to beauty, including getting a brighter smile through whitening your teeth or getting veneers.

-• Administer other medications such as relief, analgesics and antibiotics.
+• Administer other medications such as relief, analgesics, and antibiotics.

 • Screen and assess for oral health issues and teach the patients about standard oral hygiene practices.